dladams/wckernel/README.md

-# wckernel
+# wckernel-py
-View and generate fcl for wirecell TPC field response maps.
+View and generate fcl for wirecell TPC field response maps in python.